matthewmacleod/zeptat/Readme.md

-To run Zeptat with MongoDB
+To run Zeptat with Cassandra
 ------------------------
 To upload files in files_to_upload run: